emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 {:numbered="false"}

 The following exchanges show the peer sending a PKCS#10 TLV, and server replying with a PKCS7 TLV.
-The conversation will appear as
-follows:
+The exchange below assumes that the EAP peer is authenticated in Phase 1, either via bi-directional certificate exchange, or some other TLS method such as a proof of knowledge (POL).
+The conversation will appear as follows:

 ~~~~
 ,----.                                             ,-------.